ahuseby/controltower-account-factory-for-cdktf/README.md

 # controltower-account-factory-for-cdktf

-This repo demonstrates how it is possible to provision new accounts in Control Tower using IaC by provisioning the AWS Service Catalog Product in Terraform/CDKTF.
+This repo demonstrates how it is possible to provision new accounts in Control Tower using IaC by using the AWS Service Catalog Product in Terraform/CDKTF.
 This is how Control Tower provisions a new account when done manually from the Console.

-Take a look in the `stacks/` directory and `main.ts`.
+Take a look in the `stacks/` directory, particularly for `ControlTower.ts`.
+The two stacks `OrganizationsManagement` and `ControlTower` are called from `main.ts`.

 ## Please note